Thursday, October 10, 2024

 Thunderbird Animal Totem

 The choice of wood held a special significance to these tribes because the Thunderbird was said to roost primarily in cedar trees, and so they were considered as sacred as the Thunderbird itself.
-Native American tribes such as the Iroquois and the Shawnee would perform these war dances with purposeful precision in the hope of appeasing the provoked Thunderbird, and a guarantee that their tribe would be victorious in battle.
+Native American tribes such as the Iroquois and the Shawnee would perform these war dances with purposeful precision.
+They do this in the hope of appeasing the provoked Thunderbird.
+It is a guarantee that their tribe will be victorious in battle.

 In contrast, other tribes that were unconcerned with warfare and battle considered the Thunderbird spiritual totem as a symbol of nature and the sun.
-These tribes illustrated the Thunderbird with the sun in place of its eyes and believed that when the bird woke in the morning it would bring in the rising sun and that when it closed its eyes at night, the sun would set.
+These tribes illustrated the Thunderbird with the sun in place of its eyes.
+They believed that when the bird woke in the morning it would bring in the rising sun.
+And that when it closed its eyes at night, the sun would set.

 Another Native American tale revolving around the spirit bird, the Thunderbird spirit, told of lightning sparking out from its eyes and tremendous thunder that sounded from the flapping of its wings when it became angry.
 According to the legends, this spirit bird is to be paid the utmost amount of respect and satisfied at any cost.